Flu Vaccination – training requirements and resources

 The National Minimum Standards and Core Curriculum for Immunisation Training for Registered Healthcare Practitioners document sets the standards and lists the essential topics which should be incorporated into immunisation training for registered healthcare practitioners.
 Pharmacists who will provide the Flu Vaccination Service must have completed practical training in vaccination that meets these requirements.

-NHS England and NHS Improvement has determined that pharmacists providing the Flu Vaccination Service need to attend face-to-face training for both injection technique and basic life support (including administration of adrenaline) training at least every three years.
-This requirement means that a pharmacist who undertook face-to-face training for both injection technique and basic life support in 2017 would not need to undertake face-to-face training in 2019.
+NHS England and NHS Improvement has determined that pharmacists providing the Flu Vaccination Service need to attend face-to-face training for both injection technique and basic life support (including administration of adrenaline) at least every three years.
+This requirement ordinarily means (see COVID-19 update below) that a pharmacist who undertook face-to-face training for both injection technique and basic life support in 2017 would not need to undertake face-to-face training in 2019.
 The pharmacist would then need to undertake face-to-face training in 2020 in order to continue to provide the service in 2020/21.
 Pharmacists who last undertook face-to-face training in 2016 would need to undertake face-to-face training in 2019, prior to providing the Flu Vaccination Service 2019/20.

 Click on a heading below for more information.